N9EWO Review :

 "Sour Customer Service"

-Here is a posting from the AR7030 user/mailing list that might be of intrest ??
+Here is a posting from the AR7030 user/mailing list.
 I think this radio got zonked via the "Computer" RS-232 cable in the storm.
-But is intresting how AOR USA treated the set and the situation.
+But is interesting how AOR USA treated the set and the situation.
 I wish him luck..You have to ship any AR7030 with that little thick "Cardboard" ring around the tuning knob.
 If you do not, damage will more than likely occur to the encoder !!!
 (NOTE : This "ring" was not used in later samples.
 They started to use a cut out notch in the inner box that locked the receiver in place within the box).
-AOR USA quit distributing and servicing/supporting the AR7030 long ago (gee I wonder why ??).
+AOR USA quit distributing and servicing/supporting the AR7030 early in it's life on the market (gee I wonder why ??).

 I've had a 7030+ for almost a year and a half now.
 Like it very well, run it off my computer with the AOR Data Master software.